 - Volatility: Cryptocurrencies are highly volatile, with prices fluctuating rapidly and unpredictably.
 This makes them risky for investors and can make them less useful as a currency.

-- Limited acceptance: Despite growing acceptance, cryptocurrency is still not widely accepted as a form of payment by businesses and merchants.
+- Limited acceptance: Despite growing acceptance, businesses and merchants still do not accept cryptocurrency as a form of payment.